5 Non-Traditional Strategies to Amplify Your Next Event

 Take Gamification to the Next Level

 Just because you give attendees comfortable seating, it doesn’t mean they want to stay in them the whole time.
-Health and wellness should always play a role in your event itineray, and games are excellent for making exercise fun.
+Health and wellness should always play a role in your event itinerary, and games are excellent for making exercise fun.
 Take advantage of the instinctive drive for competition we all have by implementing a walking challenge or a 5K race.
 Even throw in a morning yoga session or city walk to start everyone’s day on the right foot.
 Games or tournaments are the perfect, casual way for attendees to network.
 Whether they are physical games like a bags tournament, or digital games like quizzes or virtual reality experiences, it will draw out attendees and connect them with their peers.

 CPG designed a non-traditional experience for Carnival Corporation with their Amazing Race-style group activity.
 The game was created to achieve our client’s goal to develop trust and communication and change their employee mindsets about working together.